SandipChakraborty/SandipChakraborty/README.md

 ### Hey, It's <b>Sandip Chakraborty</b> here,

-I am a Software Engineer at Lexmark International (Asia Pacific).
+I am a Software Engineer at Walmart IDC.

 Experienced Software Engineer with a demonstrated history of working in the information technology and services industry.
 Proficient and specialised in :
  > Java, Angular 4, Spring Framework, and RESTful WebServices, Hibernate, Spring MVC